Charanos/andishi-mvp/PROJECT_ASSIGNMENTS_IMPLEMENTATION_GUIDE.md

 - Update developer availability when assigned (currently logged, to be implemented in DB layer).
 - Only admins can create/edit/delete assignments (enforced via UI and future API auth middleware).
 - Assignment status transitions: pending → active → completed/cancelled.
+- Compatibility score calculated based on skills, experience, availability, and rating.

 ---